CAUSES OF ADOLESCENT GYNECOMASTIA

 HOW DO DOCTORS REACT TO ADOLESCENT GYNECOMASTIA?

 Unfortunately, in American medicine, certain myths are repeated so often that they become accepted rhetoric.
 Treatment of adolescent gynecomastia is one of these myths.
 Many pediatricians are familiar with this condition, but unfortunately and all too often, they will reassuringly pat the boy on the shoulder and tell him to “wait it out – it will go away – just wait until you are 18 years old.
-But if gynecomastia has been present and stable for two or more years, it doesn’t disappear and in many cases an adolescent boy will spend all his remaining teen years waiting in vain for his breasts to disappear.
-Those are indeed precious years, when ego strength and self-confidence are developed and the presence of gynecomastia can be a severe detriment to normal development of self image and socialization skills.
+But if gynecomastia has been present and stable for two or more years, it doesn’t disappear and in many cases, an adolescent boy will spend all his remaining teen years waiting in vain for his breasts to disappear.
+Those are indeed precious years when ego strength and self-confidence are developed and the presence of gynecomastia can be a severe detriment to the normal development of self-image and socialization skills.

 Traditional teaching in both the pediatric and surgical fields has been to defer and delay treatment for fear that it might recur after surgery.
 I disagree.
 I have not had one recurrence in all my patients, including those as young as age 12!

 I feel that gynecomastia in an adolescent is both a physical and psychological problem and that appropriate treatment can literally and physically “lift a weight off a boy’s chest.”
 Towards this end, I began to treat adolescent boys from age 12 to 18 with surgical removal of their excessive breast tissue.
 Age is not a strict criterion.
 Rather, the stability of the condition (ie the breasts are stable for at least two years and are not continuing to grow) and the general health and emotional maturity of the adolescent about to undergo a surgical procedure must be considered.